AYUSH5870/nodeapp/README.md

 # nodeapp
-# My Node.js Application on Kubernetes
+# Deploying Node.js Application on Kubernetes

 This repository demonstrates deploying a simple Node.js application on Kubernetes.